Lynn Timms, BSc (Hons), MBPsS

 "Things are still going well for us and the BF is more pleasurable with every day.
 The tongue is healing beautifully.
 It's amazing how much wider she can now open her mouth now and latching on is so much easier for her."

-"Just a note of thanks, she is certainly feeding a lot better and we are positive that the tongue divison has helped a lot.
+"Just a note of thanks, she is certainly feeding a lot better and we are positive that the tongue division has helped a lot.
 I am still a little sore but following your advice and things have started to improve.
 We have been visited by the midwife and the breast feeding advice lady who basically endorsed everything we had discussed.
 Once again thank you, if we have any problems we will certainly call again as you were extremely helpful."

 "Thanks for your email and for coming over at such short notice on Friday.
 We are quite relieved to have had the tongue tie problem diagnosed and rectified. "